 August 4-13, 2021

-See where ancient civilizations and modern history convene.
-You’ll find the Black Sea region — the geographic connection between Eastern Europe, the Caucasus, and Asia Minor — has many mysteries left to uncover.
+It's time to travel again and explore the world.
+Delve into the Heart of the Black Sea, where ancient civilizations and modern history convene.
+Sail through history in one of the most exotic regions in the world.
+The Black Sea - connecting Eastern Europe, the Caucasus, and Asia Minor — has many mysteries left to uncover.

 Odessa is the third most populous city of Ukraine and a major tourism center, seaport,... view more